-- Rotate Attenuator Dial COUNTER-CLOCKWISE until the last illuminated LED light flickers. - 6.
-Rotate antenna to illuminate the last flickering LED light. - 7.
+- 6. Rotate antenna to illuminate the last flickering LED light. - 7.
 Repeat Steps 5 and 6 to pinpoint signal reception.

 NOTE: Refer to television manufacturer's instructions to scan for available channels.

 See the antenna manufacturer's user guide provided in your InfoCase for complete operating and maintenance information.